wunderbyte/gui-spirits/docs/src/index.md

 ## Lifecycle

-Spirits never execute any code before the element is connected to page since this convention guarantees that the code can safely measure the elements dimensions or access the `parentNode` without running into `0` or `null`.
+Spirits never execute any code before the element is connected to page since this convention guarantees that we can safely measure the elements dimensions or access the `parentNode` without running into `0` or `null`.
 This means that we don't need a special callback to detect when this happens, the possessor function does that for us.
-The spirit however offers two methods to detect whenever the element gets *moved around* on the page.
+The spirit however offers two methods to detect whenever the element gets *moved around* in the DOM.

 ```js